History

 A name change to The County Federal Credit Union would occur in 1983 to better represent the communities the credit union was serving.
 In 1988, Joseph Bouchard Jr. retired and was replaced by Patrick St. Peter.
 In 1990, it was announced that Loring Air Force Base would be closed in 1994.
 Shortly after the announcement, the credit union moved its main office from Sawyer Road to Bennett Drive in Caribou.
 In 1993, a new branch office was opened in Fort Fairfield.
 In 2001, after 37 years of service, Patrick St. Peter retired.

 On October 1, 2010, The County Federal Credit Union merged with Houlton Federal Credit Union.
 This merger expanded the existing field of membership to include all communities in Aroostook County south of Presque Isle.
 A new building at 247 North Street for our Houlton office opened on January 22, 2013.
-Later that year, iTalk was introduced, a new and improved telephone banking service, and soon after, County MoGO, The credit union’s mobile banking app, was made available.
+Later that year, iTalk was introduced, a new and improved telephone banking service, and soon after, County MoGO, the credit union’s mobile banking app, was made available.

 After Kenneth Hensler’s retirement, Ryan Ellsworth was named President and CEO of The County Federal Credit Union in March of 2014.
 With a vision of growth, several developments were put into motion.